ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-8-1.md

-Chapter 8: Cultivating Self-Compassion: The Importance of Self-Compassion in Mindful Resilience
+The Importance of Self-Compassion in Mindful Resilience
 ===============================================================================================

 Self-compassion is a key component of mindful resilience.
 In this chapter, we will explore the importance of self-compassion in building resilience and strategies for cultivating greater self-compassion in our lives.